 In an exciting development in 2024, the newly elected committee unearthed a treasure trove of over a century’s worth of minutes, documents, photographs, and memorabilia dating back to 1913.
 Among these fascinating artifacts are items from the Ancient Order of Druids, who made the hall their headquarters from 1926 to 1999.

-The new fundraising committee is committed to planning various renovation projects and community events in anticipation of the hall’s 100th birthday celebrations in 2026.
-Join us in preserving this historic landmark for future generations—together, we can ensure that the Morningside School of Arts Hall remains a vibrant & sustainable part of our community for years to come!
+After nearly a century of service, the hall is in need of restoration and renovation.
+To ensure its future, a fundraising campaign has been launched to raise $250,000 for essential repairs and upgrades.
+The new fundraising committee is also planning community events and restoration projects in the lead-up to the hall’s 100th anniversary in 2026.
+Join the Morningside School of Arts in preserving this historic landmark for future generations—together, we can ensure the hall remains a vibrant & sustainable part of our community for years to come.

 Tour Information